 Have you ever had any of the following:

-- consumers were not made aware by First National that they may not be eligible to claim on one or more of the bundled insurance policies.
+- customers were not made aware by First National that they may not be eligible to claim on one or more of the bundled insurance policies.

-- First National sold a Packaged Accounts with bundled products that customers would never need.
+- First National sold a Packaged Accounts with bundled products that consumers would never need.

 - Sales advisor pressured you into it, making you feel like you had no choice.

-- First National may have told a customer they needed a Packaged Bank Account to be eligible for credit.
+- First National may have advised a customer they needed a Packaged Bank Account to be eligible for credit.

 Have First National mis-sold you a Packaged Bank Account?